dact-chant/PyCantus/docs/source/development_docs.md

 ## Data Model
-The core of PyCantus is the data model the `Chant` and `Source` classes representing the corresponding items of the dataset, a `Corpus` class to aggregate them, and a `Melody` class to support abstracting away from specific melody encodings in the future.
+The core of PyCantus is the data model: `Chant` and `Source` classes representing the corresponding items of the dataset, a `Corpus` class to aggregate them, and a `Melody` class to support abstracting away from specific melody encodings in the future.
 (We are aware of the chant21 library, but we opted not to make music21 a core dependency of PyCantus.)

-Classes related to data model has its implementations in `models` folder.
+Classes related to data model have their implementations in `models` folder.

-For all four data classes we can divide their data attributes into to groups:
+For all four data classes holds, that we can divide their data attributes into two groups:
 - Data related (data fields based on CantusCorpus v1.0 structure)
 - Functional (quality-of-life fields such as locking or more flexible melody handling)

-Besides that, some of the data model classes has convenience methods described bellow.
+Besides that, some of the data model classes have convenience methods described below.

 Here is a schema of the data model: